e-j-w/G4TIP/README.md

 G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers.

 G4NuclearDecayChannel (from GEANT4.9.4) - reimplemented as GammaDecayChannel, a decay channel with only gamma decay.
-This is done to properly compute properties of daughter nuclei and emitted gammas when considering a cascade of internal conversion decays.
+This is done to properly compute properties of daughter nuclei and emitted gammas when considering a cascade of decays.

 G4Decay (from GEANT4.10.3) - modified to suppress warnings.